Relevant Work Experience - 2019 Entry

-We do not read or score applicants' UCAS Personal Statements as part of the selection process but the information about your work and other experience is likely to be discussed as part of the Multiple Mini Interviews.
+We do not read or score applicants' UCAS Personal Statements as part of the selection process but your work and other experience is likely to be discussed as part of the Multiple Mini-Interviews.

-> Applicants are normally expected to have undergone a period of work experience.
+Applicants are normally expected to have undergone a period of work experience.
 Medical Schools expect applicants to have a range of work experience for two reasons.
 Firstly, this demonstrates that you have a realistic insight to the profession - you are after all committing to a lifetime career when you apply to study Medicine.
 It is important that you have an understanding of the complex nature of a doctor's role, as well as being aware of the highs and lows of the profession.

 Work experience is also important in enabling you to develop (and to demonstrate that you have) the relevant skills and qualities that are essential to becoming a good doctor.
 A few examples are listed below:

 • A sense of service to the community;